mhweber/website-hugo/content/page/cv.md

 ### Chapters
+Bijak, A., **M. Weber**, and Tony Olsen.
+NHD use in National Aquatic Resource Surveys.
+GIS for Surface Water - Using the National Hydrography Dataset.
+ESRI Press, Viena, VA, , 389-392, (2018).

+**Weber.
+M.H.**, R.A.
+Hill, S.G.
+Leibowitz, and A. R. Olsen.
+NHD Use in the StreamCat Dataset.
+GIS for Surface Water - Using the National Hydrography Dataset.
+ESRI Press, Viena, VA, , 389-392, (2018).

 Frenzen, P.M., Hadley, K.S., Major, J.J., **Weber, M.H.**, Franklin, J.F., Hardison, J.H., and Stanton, S.M.
 (2005).
 Geomorphic Change and Vegetation Development on the Muddy River Mudflow Deposit.
 Pages 75-91 in V.H.
 Dale, F. J. Swanson, and C.M.
 Crisafuli (eds.).
 Ecological Responses to the 1980 Eruption of Mount St Helens, Springer, New York, NY.